 The classic guided tour of the house lasts about 60 minutes.
 Use the map provided with the purchase of admission to explore the grounds, gardens, cemetery and outbuildings.

-The Value Ticket offers discount admission to the three historic houses in Franklin: Carter House, Carnton and the Lotz House.
-The cost is $35 per ticket and it never expires.
-Tickets are available at any of the historic houses and at the Visitor Center in downtown Franklin.
+Combination Tickets offer discount admission to both of the Battle of Franklin Trust's historic houses in Franklin: Carter House and Carnton.
+The cost is $30 per ticket and it never expires.
+Tickets are available at both of the historic houses and at the Visitor Center in downtown Franklin.
+You do not need to visit the houses in any particular order, but plan at least three hours to see them both.

 The Fleming Visitor's Center includes a bookstore, gift shop and event space.Carnton is an ideal venue for tented, outdoor special events such as parties and weddings.